gpavinteractiv/rag-chat-poc/README.md

     *   Copy the example service file to your user's systemd configuration directory:
         ```bash
         mkdir -p ~/.config/systemd/user/
-        cp deployment/systemd-example/gemini-poc.service.example ~/.config/systemd/user/gemini-poc.service
+        cp deployment/systemd-example/rag-poc.service.example ~/.config/systemd/user/rag-poc.service
         ```
-    *   **Edit** `~/.config/systemd/user/gemini-poc.service` and **replace any placeholder paths** (like `/path/to/gemini-chat-poc`) with the actual absolute path to your cloned project directory.
+    *   **Edit** `~/.config/systemd/user/rag-poc.service` and **replace any placeholder paths** (like `/path/to/rag-chat-poc`) with the actual absolute path to your cloned project directory.
 Also ensure the `User=` line is commented out or removed if running as a user service.
     *   Reload the systemd user daemon:
         ```bash
         systemctl --user daemon-reload
         ```
     *   Enable the service to start automatically on login:
         ```bash
-        systemctl --user enable gemini-poc.service
+        systemctl --user enable rag-poc.service
         ```

 ## Running the Application